-Purpose The purpose of the Academic Misconduct Policy is to state our expectations for academic integrity, to define and describe different types of academic misconduct, and to establish due process procedures for handling student academic misconduct cases within the Division of Academic Affairs.
+Purpose The purpose of the Academic Misconduct Policy is to state our the expectations that we hold of our students for academic integrity, to define and describe different types of academic misconduct, and to establish due process procedures for handling student academic misconduct cases within the Division of Academic Affairs.

-Policy As an academic community of scholars and students, the University of Alabama in Huntsville values learning, discovery, freedom, opportunity, and responsibility.
+Policy As an academic community of scholars and students, the University of Alabama in Huntsville (UAH) values learning, discovery, freedom, opportunity, and responsibility.
 UAH seeks to develop students into independent thinkers and global citizens.
 In addition, the University has standards of behavior in which it believes strongly.
 In their academic endeavors, UAH students are expected to embrace and uphold such principles as integrity, respect, diligence, excellence, inclusiveness, and diversity.
 Academic misconduct infringes upon these principles and inhibits the flourishing of academic discussion and inquiry.
-UAH will not tolerate academic misconduct by students.
-Any form of academic misconduct explained in the following provisions may result in academic sanctions up to indefinite suspension or expulsion from the University.
+UAH will not tolerate